jasilven/bencode_rs/README.md

 # bencode_rs
 Simple and minimal bencode parser.

-Example program that read bencode from stdin and prints to stdout:
+Example program that reads bencode from stdin and prints to stdout:

 ```
 use bencode_rs;